litesolutions/objectscriptquality-vscode/README.md

 To configure the connection, have a look at objectscriptQuality in default user settings.

-If you change something on the server such as the quality profile, you can trigger an update of the local cache using the "Update SonarLint binding to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").
+If you change something on the server such as the quality profile, you can trigger an update of the local cache using the "Update objectscriptQuality binding to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").

 For security reasons, the token should not be stored in SCM with workspace settings.